klimb/rust-stargate/README.md

-# Stargate 🌠
+# Rust-Stargate (a new UNIX userland + language + shell) by Dmitry Kalashnikov

-### A Modern UNIX Userland with Built-In Testing, Classes & Object Pipes
+I took a fresh look at UNIX userland (multiple layers, from 300+ commands, to shells) and decided to redo it...

-**Stargate** reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful scripting language featuring **built-in unit testing**, full OOP support, and type-safe object pipelines.
+Stargate reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful scripting language featuring **built-in unit testing**, full OOP support, and type-safe object pipelines.
 No more text parsing—embrace object pipelines that are faster and infinitely more expressive.

 https://github.com/user-attachments/assets/29243d01-1473-49d5-b9a9-ff87daba5edf